 It’s perfect for families and friend groups alike.
 It goes up fast and gives separate couples or subgroups or the friend group their own sleeping space.
 Similarly, it keeps kids and parents separate after that long, exhausting day.

-But once the sun rises, you can open the dividers and bond as a large unit once more.
+But once the sun rises, you can open the removable room dividers and bond as a large unit once more.

 Our second choice is the Ozark Trail, a fantastic family tent.

 It may go up a little slower, but it’s fantastic for a feel similar to a 3 room instant cabin tent and an enhanced feeling of privacy.
 Plus, that awning is the perfect spot for bonding with your fellow campers in the sun.
 It also makes our shortlist as one of the best large tents.